 The overall expected outcome is the reduction in insecurity within the project area.
 This will lead to the reduced poaching of elephant and other wildlife.
 By preventing charcoal production and logging, the project will reduce the destruction and degradation of wildlife habitat.
 By anticipating elephant movements through monitoring, the project will ensure protective measures are put in place and there is a deterrent to potential threats.
 With any poaching that has occurred, best attempts can be made to secure any ivory within the project to remove it from the black market.
 It will increase the likelihood of perpetrators being arrested and brought to justice.

 Training and outreach targets:

-The project would allow the continued training of co-pilots Simon Kipsang and Evans Machoke in their roll of aerial reconnaissance, pursuit, securing crime scenes and data recording.
-The project would also allow the continued training of Daniel Zuma through intermediate patrols and participation in maintenance.
+The project would allow the continued training of Daniel Zuma through increased patrols and continued participation in maintenance.
 Daniel, the first native Kenyan gyrocopter pilot, will build up his flying hours assisting with the project.